Monday, 13 April 2026

 Rethinking assessment methods in the age of AI has become essential for anyone involved in higher education or K-12 settings.
 For example, tasks such as assignments and homework need to be reevaluated.
 These product-based assessment activities should be reshaped and reformulated through more authentic methods, such as case studies, peer-to-peer discussions in class, mind mapping, oral presentations, recorded videos, and podcasts.
 Additionally, we should incorporate critical thinking assignments where the critical thinking components are visually presented in a public speaking context, such as peer-to-peer interactions.

 Assessments in courses focusing on writing, essays, translation, or commentary should be combined with other authentic activities.
-Typically, this involves integrating oral or audiovisual artifacts with traditional assessment techniques.
+Typically, this involves integrating oral or visual artefacts with traditional assessment techniques.
 Another innovative approach would involve assessing the process a student undergoes to produce their work.
 For instance, providing a scanned version of their use of prompts would allow educators to see the intellectual investment and reasoning that led to the final submission.

 Fouad